-Since taking over the Dakota Wesleyan University football team, Ross Cimpl has guided the Tigers to five-straight winning seasons.
-Cimpl is 38-16 overall in five seasons, including a 9-2 record in 2015 and an 8-3 record in 2016.
-Entering the 2017 season, Cimpl sits tied for second for most wins by a coach in DWU history.
-In his fourth season, the Tigers were ranked No. 15 in the final NAIA Coaches’ Poll and in his fifth season, DWU finished No. 16 in the final NAIA Coaches’ Poll, just missing out on the national playoffs each year.
+Since taking over the Dakota Wesleyan University football team, Ross Cimpl has guided the Tigers to six-straight winning seasons.
+Cimpl is 44-21 overall in seven seasons as the head coach, including a 9-2 record in 2015 and an 8-3 record in 2016.
+Cimpl is second for most wins by a coach in DWU football history.
+In his fourth season, the Tigers were ranked No. 15 in the final NAIA Coaches’ Poll, and in his fifth season, DWU finished No. 16 in the final NAIA Coaches’ Poll, just missing out on the national playoffs each year.

-In 2016, DWU finished the season winning six of their last seven games.
-For the second-straight year, the Tigers finished the season in third place in the highly competitive Great Plains Athletic Conference.
-The Tigers saw 12 players named to the All-GPAC Team, two players named to the CoSIDA Academic All-America Team and five NAIA Scholar-Athletes.
+In 2016, DWU finished the season winning six of its last seven games.
+For the second straight year, the Tigers finished the season in third place in the highly competitive Great Plains Athletic Conference.
+The Tigers saw 12 players named to the All-GPAC Team, two players named to the CoSIDA Academic All-America Team and five were NAIA Scholar-Athletes.

 The 2015 Tigers finished with nine wins, the second most in school history, while ending the season in third place in the GPAC.
 The Tigers picked up 15 All-GPAC honors, six NAIA Scholar-Athlete awards and saw four players earn a spot on the CoSIDA Academic All-District Team.
 The Tigers were also selected as an NAIA Scholar Team for outstanding overall GPA.